brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 INKA is known for having the nicest base camp setup and the best food, but their success rates are below average.
 Smaller groups with independent guides spend more time on rotations, but I knew I would be arriving acclimatised so thought it should be okay.
 I paid all my fees and had my park permit over six months in advance.

 The logistics include mules to carry the bulk of the expedition equipment to Plaza de Mulas.
 This makes the approach more manageable, but once you move above base camp the luxury ends.
 Every tent, stove, sleeping bag, litre of water and kilogram of food has to be carried by you.
-It's good to have a guide's experience, especially if conditions turn bad, but no one can climb the mountain for you.
+It's good to have a guides experience, especially if conditions turn bad, but no one can climb the mountain for you.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua17.webp">